cernphsft/scipystack/README.md

-# scipystack
+# CERN PH-SFT SciPy Stack
-Installation of the SciPy stack on CC7.
+Docker file for a SciPy stack installation on CC7.
+The base image includes an installation of the Jupyter notebook as well.